Alternative water source stretches freshwater supplies, reduces pollution

 Water reuse involves taking what was once wastewater, treating and disinfecting it, then using the resulting high-quality reclaimed water for a beneficial use, such as irrigation for golf courses, parks, highway medians, playgrounds and residential properties.
 The degree of treatment depends on what purpose the water will serve.
 Irrigation is the most common type of reuse.

 Florida utilities began using reclaimed water in the 1970s.
-Since then, it has become a major component of water resource management by local governments and utilities within the state of Florida and the St. Johns River Water Management District.
+Since then, it has become a major component of water resource management by local governments and utilities within the state of Florida and the district.

 Redirecting the disposal of wastewater and recognizing it as a commodity — reclaimed water — will not only improve the St. Johns River’s ecological health by removing excess nutrients, but it will also protect and further extend Florida’s water supply.
-Using reclaimed water saves fresh drinkable water for use in homes and businesses; provides a safe, environmentally responsible alternative to wastewater disposal; delays the need to develop alternative drinking water supplies; offsets costs of wastewater treatment; and can reduce the need for fertilizer.
+Using reclaimed water saves fresh drinkable water for use in homes and businesses; provides a safe, environmentally responsible alternative to wastewater disposal; delays the need to develop alternative drinking water supplies and can reduce the need for fertilizer.

 The water is clear, odorless and safe, but usable for only nondrinking or nonpotable water purposes in Florida.